Thomas Hardye Student Voice

 Drop us an email at email@example.com, and we can add you to our Teams group so you know what’s going on.

-Once you’ve joined our Teams group you’ll be notified when our meetings are happening (usually on Thursdays, either at lunch or after school virtually, depending on Covid restrictions), but you don’t have to come to every single one.
+Once you’ve joined our Teams group you’ll be notified when our meetings are happening (usually on Thursdays at lunch), but you don’t have to come to every single one.

 What does Student Voice do?